Titanic Museum Pigeon Forge Tennessee – 2024 Insider’s Guide

 - Summer: We can’t think of any drawbacks to going this time of year.
 Go wild at every nearby outdoor attraction, like the theme park Dollywood, then use your time at the museum to cool off in the icy air conditioning (or next to a literal iceberg).

 The museum almost always opens at 9 a.m., but closing hours vary depending on the day.
-Take note of this when you're choosing tickets.
+Take note of this when you’re choosing tickets.
 Don’t forget to drop by the gift shops!
 There are interesting finds for adults and the little ones.

 There are some secrets of the sea that only old salts know.
-When it comes to the secrets of visiting the Pigeon Forge Titanic Museum, we'll let you in on a few.
+When it comes to the secrets of visiting the Pigeon Forge Titanic Museum, we’ll let you in on a few.
 Here are more helpful tips about the Titanic attraction Pigeon Forge TN.

 Wondering how long does it take to go through Titanic Museum or how long is the Titanic Museum tour?
 Plan to spend about two hours on your tour.
-You'll have plenty to do and see.
+You’ll have plenty to do and see.
 Psst… the tour is self-guided, so feel free to meander through at your own pace and soak in every last detail.

-Where To Stay Near the Titanic
+Where To Stay Near the Titanic Museum TN

 All this sailor talk has probably left you weary for a night of rest more soothing than falling asleep to the lull of the ocean waves on the Titanic.
 A king-size bed at one of these great hotel and lodging options will make you feel like the king of the world.